 Meet a relationship manager

-Q: What's your role at Lincoln?
+Q: What's the relationship manager role at Lincoln?

-Q: What's a typical day like?
+Q: What's a typical day like for relationship managers?

 A: A typical day for relationship managers is dictated by their clients' needs.
 Relationship managers reach out to plan sponsors to discuss plan design changes, participant education campaigns, upcoming regulatory deadlines or changes, or news that may impact the retirement industry and their plans.
 They also send proactive communications to consultants, which allows the plan consultant and relationship manager to have a deeper, team-based conversation with the client about whether it's beneficial to change plan provisions.

 Q: How do they help plan sponsors and consultants drive better outcomes?

 A: They provide an optimized plan design and a tailored communication plan for both the employer and the employees.
 Each specific demographic receives a message with customized content and delivery.
 Executing on all those levels can start moving the needle toward desired outcomes.

 When the consultant and plan sponsor stretch the match formula to increase the number of plan contributors, relationship managers provide data on the number of people in the plan who deferred to the match limit, but never increased past that level.
 It helps the client see how plan design decisions effect how employees save.